microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/schemaextension.md

-# schemaExtension resource type (schema extensions)
+---title: "schemaExtension resource type (schema extensions)"description: "Schema extensions allow you to define a schema to extend and add strongly-typed custom data to a resource type.
+The custom data appears as a complex type on the extended resource. "---# schemaExtension resource type (schema extensions)

 Schema extensions allow you to define a schema to extend and add strongly-typed custom data to a resource type.
 The custom data appears as a complex type on the extended resource.